-Cache.php PHP class of the Zend Framework, it is relatively easy to cache MySQL query results on disk.
-This speeds up execution.
+By using the Cache.php PHP class of the Zend Framework, you can relatively easy cache MySQL query results to disk.
+This ensures faster consecutive results and speeds up execution.
 In this context, caching means: execute a MySQL query once and save the result in a temporary file.
-For every time that same query is executed, you can simply use the result in your cache text file, as long as the database hasn’t changed.
-Often this is easier on the web server than having it to redo the query every time.
+For every time that same query is executed, you can simply use the result stored in your disk cache file, as long as the database hasn’t changed.
+Often it is faster to save this on the web server than having it to redo the query every time.